lambtron/emojipacks/README.md

 Path or URL of Emoji yaml file: ./packs/futurama.yaml
 ```

-..and let it work its magic:
+Then, let it work its magic:

 ```bash
 Starting import